MohamedAbotalb/Darak_Real_Estate/README.md

 <h4>Landlord View:</h4>

 - Property Management: CRUD operations for managing property listings, including creating, updating, and deleting properties.
+- Notifications: Recieve tour notifications from renter.
 - Property Tours: Schedule property tours for potential renters to visit and explore listings.

 <h4>Renter View:</h4>

 - Property Listings: Browse available properties with detailed information, images, and amenities.
-- Schedule Tours: Request and schedule tours to visit properties.
+- Schedule Tours: sent tour request to visit properties.
 - Reviews and Ratings: Submit reviews and ratings for properties and landlords.
 - Report : submit report on properties or landloards.
-- wishlist : Add and delete items from his wishlist
+- wishlist : Add and delete items from his wishlist.

 <h4>Admin View:</h4>

-- User Management: Manage users, and reports submitted by renters.
+- User Management: Manage users and there reviews.
-- Categories Mangemnt: Crud operations for manage Categories.
+- Property types Mangemnt: Crud operations for manage Categories.
+- Report Management: take actions on the reports that submitted by renters

 <h2>Technologies Used</h2>
 <h4>Backend:</h4>